UMM-CSci-3601-S17/lab1-on-html-and-css-lab1-omegasquad/LABTASKS.md

 ## Technical Requirments:
 Please read carefully the list of technical requirements below and follow it precisely.

-  - Your page must use **external CSS file**.
+  - Your page must use an **external CSS file**.
 You may, if needed, use inline CSS for more specific settings, but make sure to explain (in comments) why it's needed.
   - Your **HTML** and **CSS must validate**, except perhaps warnings about features not supported in all browsers.
   - Your page must look reasonably well and be easy enough to navigate: there should be no fonts that are hard to read, links that are hard to see, or unpleasant color combinations.
 While I will not be evaluating your design per se, I may take points off for features that make a problematic user experience.

-> Protip: Fonts speficied in CSS can be different in different browsers!
-Just because ``font-family: "Comic Sans"`` looks hella sweet in internet explorer 5 doesn't mean it will in chrome or firefox.
+> Protip: Fonts specified in CSS can be different in different browsers!
+Just because ``font-family: "Comic Sans"`` looks sweet in Internet Explorer 5 (which you better not be using) doesn't mean it will in Chrome or Firefox.

-  - Your **page must look reasonably in all standard browsers** (recent Chrome, Firefox, Safari, IE) and preserve its setup when the window is resized.
+  - Your **page must look reasonable in all standard browsers** (recent Chrome, Firefox, Safari, IE, Edge) and preserve its setup when the window is resized.

+> Protip: Making a web pages that can resize across many different screen sizes and devices is referred to as _responsive web design_.
+This is a big thing right now.
+By using fancy styling, among other tools, to adjust how a web page looks, developers can make a single page rather than multiple for each type of device.
+To see how your page would look on some phones or tablets: open your page in Chrome > right-click the page > click "inspect element" > click the little phone symbol in the top-left corner.
+This will show roughly what your site would look like on the chosen device.

   - Your page must have the **following elements implemented as div elements** (do not use tables for formatting; use CSS positioning, see the links above):
     - A **navigation bar.** It must be a fixed percentage of the page and resize with the window.
 It may be horizontal or vertical.
     - A **footer** with the company's address, contact information, etc.